 Avoid improperly or informally defined terms in statistics, such as “random” (which implies a randomizing device), “normal,” “significant,” “correlations,” and “sample.”
 Define statistical terms, abbreviations and most symbols.

 Present your results in logical sequence in the text, tables and figures.
 Do not repeat in the text all the data in the tables or illustrations; emphasize or summarize only important observations.

 Emphasize the new and important aspects of the study and the conclusions that follow from them.
 Do not repeat in detail data or other material given in the Introduction or the Results section.
 Include in the Discussion section the implications of the findings and their limitations, including implications for future research.
 Relate the observations to other relevant studies.
 Link the conclusions with the goals of the study, but avoid unqualified statements and conclusions not completely supported by your data.
 Avoid claiming priority and alluding to work that has not been completed.
 State new hypotheses when warranted, but clearly label them as such.
 Recommendations, when appropriate, may be included.

 In shorter manuscripts, such as those intended to be Technical Notes or Case Reports, the Results and Discussion sections should be combined.

-The heading of the reference list should be “References,” and it should contain only published or in-press references cited by number in the text.
-Published abstracts (duly noted as being abstracts), printed manufacturers’ protocols or instructions, and world wide web site URLs may be validly cited as references.
+The heading of the reference list should be “References,” and it should contain only published or forthcoming references cited by number in the text.
+Published abstracts (duly noted as being published in a Proceedings), printed manufacturers’ protocols or instructions, and internet documents may be validly cited as references.
 Personal communications and submitted manuscripts are not valid references.
 Personal communications should be cited in the text, in parentheses, at the appropriate location.
 The References header should be bolded.

 Articles in Journals